christoffergranstedt/lnu-iot-moisture-thing/README.md

 Frontend - [https://github.com/christoffergranstedt/lnu-iot-moisture-frontend](https://github.com/christoffergranstedt/lnu-iot-moisture-frontend)

 ### Thing repository
 This is the thing repository.
 A thing, a sensor that measures the mositure level in a plant and publish that data on a topic via a MQTT broker that a backend server is listening too.
+Currently the thing is not in use.